tpfau/2022-09-20-workshop/content/_index.md

 </div>

-**If you want to join as organization represent an organization with their own registration form**, you can manage that on your own and all we will ask you is to [register the teams and their contact point](https://indico.neic.no/event/226/registrations/124/) with us.
+**If you want to join as organization or if you represent an organization with their own registration form**, you can manage that on your own and all we will ask you is to [register the teams and their contact point](https://indico.neic.no/event/226/registrations/124/) with us.
 Later